Please enter your email address to receive your personal one-time use unique coupon code - $100 off $1000:

 Overall, you should determine how much to spend on an engagement ring by looking at your financial situation along with the desires and style of your fiance-to-bé.
 You should not follow certain rules, like spending two month’s salary, because those “rules” are often created by diamond marketers and sellers.

 To ensure you get the best value and the most beauty for your diamond, purchase your engagement ring from a reputable vendor like James Allen or Blue Nile.
-You’ll be able to find a stunning diamond engagement ring like this 1.04 Carat Princess Cut in a white gold pave setting or a 1.4 Carat Round Cut in a platinum halo setting at excellent prices.
+You’ll be able to find a stunning diamond engagement ring like this 1.04 Carat Princess Cut in a white gold pave setting from James Allen or a 1.52 Carat Round Cut in a white gold double halo setting from Blue Nile at excellent prices.

 For help in finding a beautiful ring or comparing two options, please reach out to our diamond experts.
 They’re always happy to assist our readers in any way they can.